quantifish/TagGrowth/examples/simulation_study/README.md

 definite Hessian (pdH), and the directory that contains the 200 simulated/estimated data sets.

+WARNING: this takes a long time to run (over a week).

 | Random effects | Power |pdH   | Directory |
 | -------------- |:-----:|:----:|:---------:|
 | None           | 50    | 196  | v0/50     |